mishravivek-ms/learn-mcp-java/02_MCP_CLIENT.md

 - List available MCP tools from the server
 - Call MCP tools with parameters
 - Handle responses and display results

+## 🎯 What You'll Learn
+- How to create a console application with Quarkus and PicoCLI
+- How to implement MCP client-server communication
+- How to integrate LangChain4j with Ollama for AI chat
+- How to register and use MCP servers from configuration
+- How to handle JSON message parsing and error handling

 ## Step-by-Step Walkthrough